iterative/dvc.org/content/docs/command-reference/commit.md

 # commit

-Record changes to files or directories tracked by DVC, by storing the current versions in the <abbr>cache</abbr>, and updating `dvc.lock` or `.dvc` files as needed.
+Record changes to files or directories tracked by DVC.

 ## Synopsis